Blender MCP server

 Hyper3D Integration

 Hyper3D's free trial key allows a limited number of model generations per day.
-When the limit is reached, you can wait for the next day's reset or obtain your own key from hyper3d.ai and fal.ai.
+If you reach the daily limit, you can wait for the next day's reset or obtain your own key from hyper3d.ai and fal.ai.

 Troubleshooting

-• Connection issues: Ensure the Blender addon server is running and the MCP server is properly configured in Claude.
-Do not run the uvx command manually in the terminal.
+• Connection issues: Ensure the Blender addon server is running and the MCP server is configured on Claude.
+Don't run the uvx command in the terminal manually.

 • Timeout errors: Try simplifying your requests or breaking them into smaller steps.

-• Inconsistent behavior: If experiencing connection errors, try restarting both Claude and the Blender server.
+• Restart both applications: If you continue to have connection errors, try restarting both Claude and the Blender server.

 There are two ways to add an MCP server to Cursor.
 The most common way is to add the server globally in the ~/.cursor/mcp.json file so that it is available in all of your projects.